Financial Literacy Month: In the United States

 Financial Literacy Month grew out of Youth Financial Literacy Day, which originated with the National Endowment for Financial Education (NEFE) as an activity of its High School Financial Planning Program.
 NEFE passed responsibility for Financial Literacy Day over to the Jump$tart Coalition which now promotes it with its partner organizations.
 Jump$tart Coalition began promoting April as Financial Literacy for Youth Month in 2000.
 The title was eventually shortened to Financial Literacy Month.

 In 2003 the United States Congress showed its support for the idea of a financial literacy month when Senate Resolution 48 and House Resolution 127 asked President George W. Bush to declare April Financial Literacy for Youth Month.
 At that time, governors of eight states had already named the month of April as such.
 April 2004 was named National Financial Literacy Month by the passing of Senate Resolution 316 with unanimous consent.

 In April 2005, the United States House of Representatives passed a bill supporting the goals and ideals of Financial Literacy Month for April 2005.
 This bill, and the resolution passed by the Senate, called on President Bush to issue a proclamation calling on Federal Government, States, localities, schools, nonprofit organizations business and the people of the United States to observe the month with appropriate programs and activities.
 During his time in office, President Bush did not issue a proclamation.
-President Obama proclaimed April as National Literacy Month in least two years of his time in office.
+President Obama proclaimed April as National Financial Literacy Month in least two years of his time in office.

 During Financial Literacy Month in 2006, The Financial Literacy and Education Commission unveiled a new national strategy in their report "Taking Ownership of the Future: The National Strategy for Financial Literacy".
 The report outlined a series of outreach and education goals for the public and private sectors aimed to help Americans improve their understanding of financial issues such as credit management, savings, and home ownership.

 Throughout the years, multiple states have also proclaimed April as Financial Literacy Month including Arkansas, Oklahoma, Pennsylvania, and Texas.